joemiller/twitter-tools-wordpress/README.txt

 * Archive your Twitter tweets (downloaded every hour)
 * Create a blog post from each of your tweets
+* Create a daily archive of Twitter tweets
-* Create a tweet whenever you post in your blog, with a link to the blog post
+* Create a tweet on Twitter whenever you post in your blog, with a link to the blog post
 * Post a tweet from your sidebar
 * Post a tweet from the WP Admin screens